Create a campaign to deliver your message.

 If you want to create an ad-hoc segment, you can select a type of segment on which to base your campaign.
 You can create the target based on user properties or live (ongoing) user behavior.
 The latter is helpful to send out real-time, triggered campaigns.

-You can trigger a web personalization campaign based on an action.
+You can trigger a web native display campaign based on an action.
 Users receive this campaign when they perform an action on the website.
 For example, creating a campaign that displays a personalized contextual banner with images of fitness equipment for users who have shown interest in the fitness category.

 It makes the web experience more contextual and increases conversion.